On Being an Informed Patient

 Exercise Stress Testing

-There is a test in cardiology called stress test, where patient basically walks on a treadmill, which makes the heart work harder and an electrocardiogram (ECG) monitors heart's electrical rhythms.
-It is done to detect a narrowing or blockage in one or more coronary arteries.
-The idea is that when the heart works harder, the narrowed vessel may not be able to handle the extra rush of blood needed by heart - and this should be detected by the test.
-This test is often recommended when the patient has chest pain.
+There is a test in cardiology called a stress test, where the patient walks on a treadmill to make the heart work harder, while an electrocardiogram (ECG) monitors the heart’s electrical activity.
+The goal is to look for signs of coronary artery disease (CAD).
+The idea is that when the heart works harder, a narrowed coronary artery caused by CAD may not be able to supply enough blood to meet the heart’s increased demand and this can be detected by the test.
+This test is often recommended when a patient has chest pain that may be related to the heart.

 I have done such test myself.
 And on one of the visits, cardiologist also mentioned I could have done it routinely if I liked.

 Now, here comes the problem.
-As far as I am concerned, routine stress tests are not recommended already for more than a decade:
+As far as I am concerned, routine stress tests are not recommended already for more than a decade (assuming you don't have strong risk factors or symptoms):

 The U.S. Preventive Services Task Force, an independent panel that makes recommendations to doctors, urges physicians not to routinely offer exercise stress testing to people without symptoms or strong risk factors for CAD.
 Physician groups like the American College of Cardiology support this recommendation.

 One of the reasons likely is the following.
-As noted stress testing can be helpful to detect blockage in one or more coronary arteries.
-However, it detects those cases, when there is 70% or more blockage.
-Heart attacks on the other hand often happen when smaller blockages (less than 70%) rupture and form a clot.
+As noted stress testing can be helpful to detect narrowing in one or more coronary arteries.
+However, it detects those cases, when there is 70% or more narrowing.
+Heart attacks on the other hand often happen when smaller narrowings (less than 70%) rupture and form a clot.
 So doing routine stress tests could give you a false sense of security.
-Now, I would like to point out that this test can be still useful when someone has chest pain.
-The presence of chest pain, if caused by a blockage, suggests there may be a significant blockage of the arteries, so doing a stress test at that point can be more useful.

 Gallbladder Polyps